 And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God (Ephesians 5:2)

 We will fail.
+We will keep sinning.
 Because there is nothing good in us.
 We are bound my this human flesh and there’s no getting around that.
 We can’t work ourselves perfect, obey ourselves into righteousness.
 Even our best will fall short.